-- Placement of visual cues such as floor decals, colored tape, or signs to indicate to others where they should stand while waiting in line. - Placement of one-way directional signage for large open work spaces with multiple through-ways to increase distance between employees moving through the space. - Designating specific stairways for up or down traffic.
+- Placement of visual cues such as floor decals, colored tape, or signs to indicate to others where they should stand while waiting in line. - Placement of one-way directional signage for large open workspaces with multiple throughways to increase distance between employees moving through the space. - Designating specific stairways for up or down traffic.

-If you work in an office, no more than one person should be in the same room unless the required 3 feet/1 meter of social distancing can be consistently maintained.
+If you work in an office, no more than one person should be in the same room unless the required 6 feet/2 meters of distancing can be consistently maintained.
 If more than one person is in a room, masks/face coverings are required to be worn at all times.
 A mask or face covering is not required if you are working alone in a confined office space (does not include partitioned work areas in a large open environment) and the door is closed.